 Please use this postage-paid form to comment on this manual.
 If you require a written reply to a software problem and are eligible to receive one under Software Performance Report (SPR) service, submit your comments on an SPR form.
 Thank you for your assistance.

-Please rate this manual: Excellent Good Fair Poor Accuracy (software works as manual says) Completeness (enough information) Clarity (easy to understand) Organization (structure of subject matter) Figures (useful) Examples (useful) Index (ability to find topic) Page layout (easy to find information) What would you like to see more/less of? ····· What do you like best about this manual? ····· What do you like least about this manual?

-Please list errors you have found in this manual Page Description sl: Additional comments or suggestions to improv ve this manual:
+Please rate this manual: Excellent Fair Poor Good Accuracy (software works as manual says) Completeness (enough information) Clarity (easy to understand) Organization (structure of subject matter) Figures (useful) Examples (useful) \Box Index (ability to find topic) Page layout (easy to find information) What would you like to see more/less of?
+What do you like best about this manual?
+What do you like least about this manual?
+Please list errors you have found in this manual: Description Page Additional comments or suggestions to improve this manual: What version of the software described by this manual are you using?
+Name/Title Dept.